On Bidding with Securities: Risk Aversion and Positive Dependence: Risk Aversion

 Because of symmetry, the seller's expected revenue equals the expected payment made by buyer~$1$ conditioned on him winning.
 In the symmetric equilibrium given by Lemma \ref{lemma:eq-s-sp}, the bid of buyer $1$ is the highest if and only if his signal is the highest among all the buyers (i.e., $y_1 > z_1$).
 If buyer $1$ wins, his payment is determined by the second highest security bid (i.e., $s(z_1, z_1; \Phi))$.
-Thus, the seller's expected revenue from the second price auction with bids restricted to the family~$\Phi$ is $\E{\phi(X_1, s(Z_1, Z_1; \Phi)) | Y_1 > Z_1}$.
+Thus, the seller's expected revenue from the second price auction with bids restricted to the family~$\Phi$ is $\E{\phi(X_1, s(Z_1, Z_1; \Phi)) | Y_1 > Z_1}$.\footnote{ In the absence of Assumption \ref{assumption:s-sp-monotonicity}, $s(y_1, y_1; \Phi)$ need not be increasing in $y_1$ and ties can occur with positive probability.
+However, if we assume uniform tie breaking, the seller's expected revenue can still be shown to be $\E{\phi(X_1, s(Z_1, Z_1; \Phi)) | Y_1 > Z_1}$, implying that it is enough to assume uniform tie breaking to preserve all the results in the paper and Assumption~\ref{assumption:s-sp-monotonicity} can be dropped.
+To see this, notice that this is indeed the case if ties could be broken in favor of the buyer with the highest signal (which cannot be implemented because the seller cannot infer buyers' signals from their bids if $s(y_1, y_1; \Phi)$ is not invertible in $y_1$).
+Let $\mc{Y}$ be an interval such that $s(y_1, y_1; \Phi)$ is constant for $y_1 \in \mc{Y}$; let $r$ be this constant.
+The event $\{Y_1 \in \mc{Y}, Z_1 \in \mc{Y}, \text{buyer $1$ wins under uniform tie breaking} \}$ has the same probability as the event $\{Y_1 \in \mc{Y}, Z_1 \in \mc{Y}, Y_1 > Z_1\}$ and for any outcome in either of these two events, the winning buyer pays the security bid $r$.}

 We next reformulate the definition of steepness from \cite{DeMarzo2005} using the concept of quasi-monotonicity, as defined below: